zoldur/Blocknode/README.md

-# Blocknode - ## The future of rewards. https://blocknode.tech
+# [Blocknode](https://blocknode.tech) - The future of rewards.

-Shell script to install a [Blocknode Masternode](https://blocknode.tech/) on a Linux server running Ubuntu 16.04.
+Shell script to install a Blocknode Masternodeon a Linux server running Ubuntu 16.04.
 Use it on your own risk.
 ***

 ## VPS installation for version **1.5.2**